dannash100/electron/README.md

 # electron
+###a selection of simple projects to explore desktop UI with fullstack javascript.
-notes and experimentation with electron -- following Electron in Action by Steve Kinney (2018, Manning Publications) includes a selection of simple projects to explore desktop UI with fullstack javascript.
+notes and experimentation with electron -- following Electron in Action by Steve Kinney (2018, Manning Publications)

 * Electron is a software framework for the development of desktop GUI combining node.js and chromium.